johannesulf/dsigma/docs/application_des.rst

 is the usual weight using the METACALIBRATION redshift.
 The above equation is much more similar to what :code:`dsigma` works with.
-The first of the three fractions corresponds to the mean shear response.
+The first of the three fractions corresponds to the correction for the mean shear response.
 The second term is a response-weighted :math:`f_{\rm bias}` factor where the Monte-Carlo draw from the MOF :math:`p(z)` is used as the "true" redshift.
 This implies that we implicitly assume that the Monte-Carlo draws from the MOF :math:`p(z)` sample the true redshift distributions :math:`n(z)` of source galaxies.
 Finally, the third time is the usual estimate of the raw excess surface density where we used the METACALIBRATION redshift to calculate weights and critical surface densities.

 :code:`dsigma` implements almost the same estimator with the only difference being how the :math:`f_{\rm bias}` term is calculated and applied.
 First, the